Palliative Medicine

 “Palliative Care Wards” have been prepared for intensive care of pains.

 At the SCC, there are two “palliative care wards (the west wing on the 4th floor and the palliative care annex)” where palliative care is provided intensively.
-At the palliative care wards, a doctor specializing in palliative care takes a leadership role to coordinate various staff including nurses, pharmacists and psychotherapists in providing the patient and his/her family with the treatment and care.
+At the palliative care wards, a doctor specializing in palliative care takes a leadership role to coordinate various staff including nurses, pharmacists, and psychotherapists in providing the patient and his/her family with the treatment and care.
 When the doctor realizes the need for the symptom relief and the benefit for the patient, he/she will be willing to incorporate radiation therapy, nerve block, or IVR into the care as long as it goes with the wishes of the patient and his/her family.
 Altogether, the number of beds in the wards is 50, which is one of the biggest among all the core hospitals/cooperation system for cancer medicine in Japan.
 More than 500 patients a year are admitted to the wards for various reasons, from short-term hospitalization for symptom relief to terminal care.
-When a patients on home care needs to be hospitalized as his/her symptoms seem to have progressed, we will make our utmost efforts to let him/her in.
+When a patient on home care needs to be hospitalized as the symptoms seem to have progressed, we will make our utmost efforts to let him/her in promptly.
 In principle, the patient will have to be admitted to the general ward for the relevant clinical division once, then he/she will be moved to the palliative care ward in a sequential order among all the patients who wish to be hospitalized there.
 In case the palliative care ward is the last one for the patient to stay before discharging from the hospital, he/she will be brought back there directly from home as an emergency hospitalization.

 Palliative care for outpatients is being provided as well.